Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: One-dimensional systems

 \subsection{Most probable tube}

-We now consider the most probable tube for the example system Eqs.~\eqref{eq:U_quartic}, \eqref{eq:D_example}, and the three scenarios discussed in the previous section.
-For each scenario, we obtain the most probable tube for a barrier-crossing transition from $\traj(0) = -L$ to $\traj(\tfinal) = L$ in one unit of the diffusive time scale, $\tfinal = \td$, by minimizing the action functional, as defined by Eq.~\eqref{eq:def_most_probable_tube}.
-In Fig.~\ref{fig:instantons_0} we compare the resulting most probable reference paths $\traj^*$.
+We now consider the most probable tube for the system Eqs.~\eqref{eq:D_example}, \eqref{eq:drift_potential} and the three scenarios discussed in the previous section.
+For each scenario, we evaluate the most probable tube for a barrier-crossing transition from $\traj(0) = \xl \approx -L$ to $\traj(\tfinal) = \xr \approx L$ in one unit of the diffusive time scale, $\tfinal = \td$.
+We minimize the action functional Eq.~\eqref{eq:def_most_probable_tube} to order $R^0$ (inclusive) for $R_0/L = 0.1$, and in Fig.~\ref{fig:instantons_0} compare the resulting MPT centers $\traj^*$.

-For constant tube radius $R \equiv R_0/L = 0.1$, the most probable reference path $\traj^*$ (blue solid line) remains on the barrier top $x = 0$ for most of the transition time.
+For constant tube radius $R(t) \equiv R_0/L = 0.1$, the most probable reference path $\traj^*$ (blue solid line) remains on the barrier top $x = 0$ for most of the transition time.
 This is because the action is, for the small radius considered here, dominated by the free-diffusion exit rate Eq.~\eqref{eq:scenario1_free_diffusion}, which is proportional to the diffusivity.
 Because the diffusivity profile Eq.~\eqref{eq:D_example} features a local minimum at $x/L = 0$, the free-diffusion exit rate is minimal there.
-Notably, it follows that for tubes of small constant radius the most probable tube is only weakly influenced by the Lagrangian Eq.~\eqref{eq:scenario1_Lagrangian}, and in particular is much more influenced by the diffusivity profile $D(x,t)$ as compared to the force $F(x,t)$.
+Notably, it follows that for tubes of small constant radius the most probable tube is only weakly influenced by the Lagrangian Eq.~\eqref{eq:scenario1_Lagrangian}, and in particular is dominated by the diffusivity profile $D(x)$ as compared to the drift $a(x)$.
+This very effect is also observed in the experimental data analyzed in Ref.~\cite{accompanying_paper_short}.

-For constant free-diffusion exit rate, $R(t) \equiv R_0 \sqrt{ D(\traj(t))/D_0}$, the most probable tube shown in Fig.~\ref{fig:instantons_0} remains within the potential wells most of the time, and crosses the barrier rather quickly without stopping at the barrier top; this is in sharp contrast to the constant-radius result.
-Because in the present scenario the free-diffusion term Eq.~\eqref{eq:scenario2_free_diffusion} is independent of the path, the extremum of the action is determined by the subleading-order contribution Eq.~\eqref{eq:scenario2_Lagrangian}.
-Indeed, the most probable tube observed here is qualitatively similar to barrier-crossing instantons for double well systems with constant diffusivity \cite{adib_stochastic_2008,gladrow_direct_2020}, i.e.~to the instanton which follows from the OM Lagrangian Eq.~\eqref{eq:OM_intro}.
+For scenario 2, where $R(t) \equiv R_0 \sqrt{ D(\traj(t))/D_0}$, the free-diffusion exit rate is constant, so that the extremum of the action is determined by the subleading-order contribution Eq.~\eqref{eq:scenario2_Lagrangian}.
+The resulting MPT shown in Fig.~\ref{fig:instantons_0} crosses the barrier rather quickly without stopping at the barrier top, and then remains within the target potential well most of the time; this is in sharp contrast to the constant-radius result.
+Indeed, the most probable tube observed here is qualitatively similar to the most probable barrier-crossing paths for double well systems with constant diffusivity \cite{adib_stochastic_2008,gladrow_experimental_2021}, i.e.~to the MPPs which follows from the OM Lagrangian Eq.~\eqref{eq:OnsagerMachlupLagrangian}.